Meesai Madhavan: Reception

-Balaji Balasubramaniam of bbthots.com stated, "The formula, which consisted of crude comedy coupled with cinematic sentiments, is dumbed down further for Meesai Madhavan resulting in a truly abominable film that makes Sundara Travels seem like a comedy classic!
-One can only hope that this movie's failure prevents the producer from making even one more similar feature".
 S. R. Ashok Kumar of The Hindu said, "Producer S. V. Thangaraj should have refrained from acting, as he is yet to learn the basics.
 Ilavarasu has excelled in his role as Kadalas.
 Manivannan as the Kaboolivala does a neat job while Anantharaj proves that he is one of the good performers who can handle any role with confidence.
 There is no need for `Kutty' Radhika, endowed with a charming face, to resort to heavy makeup which only produces the opposite effect.
 Ramana as the hero is convincing".
+Cinesouth wrote "For S.Ramu who had written the screenplay and directed the movie this film is his maiden effort.
+But this may well turn out to be the last one".